Skip to content

 Book a consultation.
 Your clinician will assess your suitability and walk you through the options that are appropriate for your situation.

-Prescriptions for regulated plant-based treatments may be issued following a thorough clinical assessment, where this is clinically appropriate and meets regulatory requirements.
+Prescriptions for regulated treatments may be issued following a thorough clinical assessment, where this is clinically appropriate and meets all regulatory requirements.

 Who is this suitable for?

-Suitability is assessed based on your condition, your treatment history, and individual clinical circumstances.
-Your clinician will determine whether access via the authorised prescriber pathway is appropriate for you.
+Suitability is assessed based on your condition, treatment history, and individual clinical circumstances.
+This pathway is designed for people with persistent health concerns who may benefit from a clinician-guided assessment of regulated treatment options.

 How long does the process take?